youwen5/web/routes/math/+three-isomorphism-theorems.typ

   $
     (V slash U) slash (W slash U) tilde.equiv V slash W
   $
-  Just imagine you#(apostrophe)re cancelling
+  Just imagine you’re cancelling
   $
     (V slash cancel(U)) / (W slash cancel(U)) tilde.equiv V slash W
   $

   #proof[
-    Again we#(apostrophe)re going to try to define a linear map that lets us apply the first isomorphism theorem.
-No tricks this time, so we#(apostrophe)ll attempt to directly construct a linear map $tau$ and show it is well defined.
+    Again we’re going to try to define a linear map that lets us apply the first isomorphism theorem.
+No tricks this time, so we’ll attempt to directly construct a linear map $tau$ and show it is well defined.

     Let $tau$ be a linear map